Qbox: Code architecture and implementation

 Qbox is written in C++ and implements parallelism using both the message passing interface (MPI) and the OpenMP application programming interface.
 It makes use of the BLAS, LAPACK, ScaLAPACK, FFTW and Apache Xerces libraries.
-Qbox was designed for operation on massively parallel computers such as the IBM Blue Gene supercomputer, or the Cray XC40 supercomputer.

-In 2006 it was used to establish a performance record on the BlueGene/L computer installed at the Lawrence Livermore National Laboratory.
+Qbox was designed for operation on massively parallel supercomputers such as the IBM Blue Gene, or Cray XC40.
+In 2006, it was used to establish a performance record on the BlueGene/L computer installed at Lawrence Livermore National Laboratory.

 Interface with other simulation software

-The functionality of Qbox can be enhanced by coupling it with other simulation software using a client-server paradigm.
+The function of Qbox can be enhanced by coupling it with other simulation software using a client–server model paradigm.
 Examples of Qbox coupled operation include: